-In 2019-2020, 100% of swimming sites in the Illawarra region were graded as Good or Very Good.
+In 2020-2021, 100% of swimming sites in the Illawarra region were graded as Good or Very Good.
 These sites were suitable for swimming for most or almost all of the time.
-This is an excellent result, similar in performance to previous years, reflecting the relatively dry conditions and despite a very wet February.
+This is an excellent result, similar in performance to previous years, and despite some wet months.

-Illawarra region summary 2019-2020
+Illawarra region summary 2020-2021